 After You Detect

-- Respect boundaries: Only detect where permitted
+- Respect boundaries: Only detect exactly where you were permitted.
+Nothing ruins a relationship faster than overstepping.

 Maintaining Permissions